Deploying Beszel with Docker Compose¶

 This command starts the Beszel service in detached mode, running in the background.

 After deployment, Beszel will be accessible at http://<your-server-ip>:8090 based on your port configuration.
-This setup ensures that Beszel is ready for chat interface management from your self-hosted environment.
+This setup ensures that Beszel is ready to collect metrics from your self-hosted environment.

 Deploying Beszel with Docker Compose gives you a lightweight, self-hosted monitoring hub for all your servers.
 Install the Beszel agent on each host you want to monitor, then add it via the web dashboard to start collecting metrics.